-Corporate flying has its ups and downs.
+Corporate flying involves piloting private jets, usually owned by corporations.
+It has its benefits and drawbacks.
 It’s usually pretty good money, but it comes with a wacky schedule.
-You’re often on-call, at the whim of a client who needs to leave immediately, just when you’ve sat down for dinner with the family.
+You’re often on call, at the whim of a client who needs to leave immediately, just when you’ve sat down for dinner with the family.

 Some corporate flight departments are known to be great to work for, and others not so much.
-You’ll hear horror stories about businesses who demand that their pilots fly at all hours, in all kinds of weather and whether they’re tired or not.
-The schedule can be exhausting, or it could be pretty great.
+You’ll hear horror stories about businesses demanding that their pilots fly at all hours in all kinds of weather whether they’re tired or not.
+The schedule can be exhausting, or it can be pretty great.
 And if you live in a place like Los Angeles, you might even get to fly and meet some superstars.
 Corporate pilot jobs aren't usually listed on the job boards, so you might have to do some networking to find openings.

 Flying for a Charitable Organization

-Charity Organizations like Angel Flight or Corporate Angel Network fly people for charity.
-Many times, the flights are done in volunteer’s aircraft, and many times the pilots work on a volunteer basis, but it’s good experience for those who are looking to build time while doing some good in the world.
+Charity organizations like Angel Flight or Corporate Angel Network fly people for a good cause.
+Many times, the flights are done in a volunteer’s aircraft, and the pilots often work on a volunteer basis, but it’s a good experience for those who are looking to build time while doing some good in the world.

-These organizations often fly medically ill patients to and from healthcare facilities that they otherwise would not be able to get to, either because they are not allowed to fly on a commercial airline (doctor’s orders) or because they can’t afford to fly commercially.
-This type of flying requires a kind heart, patience and skill, as you will be presented with a variety of challenges and will be required to fly in some tough IFR conditions.
+These organizations often fly medically ill patients to and from health care facilities that they otherwise would not be able to get to, either because they are not allowed to fly on a commercial airline (doctor’s orders) or because they can’t afford to fly commercially.
+This type of flying requires a kind heart, patience, and skill, as you will be presented with a variety of challenges and will be required to fly in some tough conditions.

-Many people think flight instructors have the worst job out there, but if you have the heart of a teach and like small airplanes, then it’s a job you should consider.
-Flight instruction isn't easy - it's a lot of banging around in bumpy weather close to the ground and it comes with a lot of other challenges.
-And it’s easy to discount a flight instruction career due to the low pay and limited advancement opportunities, but if you can live modestly and enjoy teaching, flight instruction is a great career.
+Being a flight instructor is not easy, but if you have the heart of a teacher and like small airplanes, then it can be a rewarding job worth considering.
+Flight instruction comes with a lot of challenges, including banging around in bumpy weather close to the ground.
+It might be easy to discount a flight instruction career due to the low pay and limited advancement opportunities, but if you can live modestly and enjoy teaching, flight instruction is a great career.

-And many have made a decent living out of it.
-There are benefits to instructing, too, like having a flexible work flexible hours or sometimes, a schedule that's completely your own, making it an ideal job for someone who doesn’t want to be tied to an airline schedule, where you’re stuck working holidays, nights, and weekends, at least until you gain seniority.
+And many people do make a decent living out of it.
+There are benefits to instructing, too, like having flexible hours or a schedule that's completely your own, making it an ideal job for someone who doesn’t want to be tied to an airline schedule, where you’re stuck working holidays, nights, and weekends until you gain seniority.

-Career flight instructors should enjoy general aviation, and should have a passion for sharing the love of flight to others.
+Career flight instructors should enjoy general aviation and should have a passion for sharing the love of flight with others.
 If so, it’s a great career to choose.

-Government jobs include flying a tanker or a lead plane for the forest service, flying in the military, or flying as a test pilot.
-These jobs come with good pay and steady benefits, but they also often come with a standard 40-hour workweek and the oversight and dysfunction found with most government programs.
+Government jobs also include flying a tanker or a lead plane for the forest service, flying in the military, or flying as a test pilot.
+These jobs come with good pay, steady benefits, and a standard 40-hour workweek.